-MBAG-404 MANAGING IN THE INFORMATION AGE
+MBAG-404 MANAGING THE DIGITAL FIRM

-- > To introduce students to the current business trends and how technology is playing a major role in creating value and competitiveness for the enterprise. - > To prepare students of management with the skills needed to deploy successfully Information Technology in support of business goals by providing them with approaches that will remain relevant even as the suite of available technologies change over time.
+- To introduce students to the current digital business trends and how technology is playing a major role in creating value and competitiveness for the enterprise. - To proper students of management, the skills needed to develop and deploy digital infrastructure successfully, in support of business goals, by providing them with approaches that will remain relevant even as the suite of available technologies change over time.